-The SND World’s Best digital competition was judged by Shazna Nessa (The Wall Street Journal), Darren Long (South China Morning Post), Scott Klein (ProPublica) and Renate Rognan (NRK).
+The SND World’s Best digital competition, held earlier this year in Washington, D.C., was judged by Shazna Nessa (The Wall Street Journal), Darren Long (South China Morning Post), Scott Klein (ProPublica) and Renate Rognan (NRK).
 To ensure a fair competition, SND bars judges from participating in any way with their own organization’s entries.

 This year’s World’s Best judges celebrated a list of finalists that expand the role of design in journalism, from experience design to stagecraft, and even into areas traditionally reserved for the “business side.”
 The Guardian’s membership system is a key piece of experience design that may have saved their newsroom.
 The New York Times’s cooking vertical deploys a product-development approach that rethinks the way we deliver evergreen information to readers.
 Pop-up Magazine and California Sunday puts great journalistic storytelling on stage.
 The Bureau of Investigative Journalism has a design pared down to its essence without feeling spare or generic.
 Vox’s video explainers help an industry tell great stories in a new vernacular.
 The South China Morning Post proves that a great interactive graphics team can thrive even with a crisis at their doorstep.
 The Washington Post excels across its newsroom at delivering on its mission with compelling, urgent design, and New York Magazine reinterprets its strong, easily recognized print design systems online.

 The finalists this year serve as industry role models for visual journalism, and beyond that, they push the boundaries of design to new dimensions.
 If the purpose of design is to solve problems and the purpose of journalism is to empower the public, the finalists this year increase the remit of both practices.

 The 2019 World’s Best-Designed™ finalists